Last updated: 11 June 2021

-- Unless there is a clear legal obligation for the employer to do so, employee consent is likely to be the only applicable legal basis for sharing such information with third parties.
-To be considered valid, consent must be given freely in order to be considered valid.
+- Unless there is a clear legal obligation for the employer to share such information with third parties, employee consent is likely to be the only applicable legal basis for doing so.
+Consent must be given freely in order to be considered valid.

-- The company must not require employees to provide this information to third parties and consider carefully what, if any, further action to take if the employee refuses to do so.
-There is a risk if an employer requires employees to attend client sites which require employees to give personal information in order to access those sites.
-In this case, the risk would be that such personal information would not be given freely and, therefore, not be valid.
+- The employer must not require employees to provide this information to third parties and should consider carefully what, if any, further action to take if the employee refuses to do so.
+If an employer requires employees to attend client sites which require employees to give personal information in order to access those sites, there is a risk that the employee is not providing that personal information freely and, therefore, any 'consent' will not be valid.

 Further to the above, the position regarding European data privacy rules and how they impact information relating to COVID-19 is developing.
 A number of EU governments have issued further guidance and more still are considering whether emergency legislation may be required, particularly if the situation escalates.
-So far, the Belgian Data Protection Authority remained silent in this regard.
-The position will need to be kept under review as the situation evolves and further guidance becomes available.
+The Belgian Data Protection Authority (hereafter 'BDPA') has confirmed the above position (only available in Dutch and French version).
+The BDPA regularly updates its COVID-19 FAQs.

 What should employers do if an employee is absent or infected?

-As long as it is not proved that the employee is incapacitated for work or that the employee has to respect quarantine by means of a medical certificate from an attending physician or the occupational physician, the employer cannot, in principle, refuse the employee access to the workplace.
+Unless it is proved that the employee is incapacitated for work or that the employee has to respect quarantine by means of a medical certificate from an attending physician or the occupational physician, the employer cannot, in principle, refuse the employee access to the workplace.

-In view of the employer's obligation to ensure, as a prudent and reasonable employer, that the work is carried out under proper conditions with regard to the safety and health of the employee, the employer will of course be able to take certain measures within the legal limits.
-For example, the employer may, in consultation with the employee, decide to temporarily organise the work differently (e.g. work at home or teleworking, use of other premises etc).
+In view of the employer's obligation to ensure, as a prudent and reasonable employer, that its work is carried out under proper conditions with regard to the safety and health of the employee, the employer will of course be able to take certain measures within the legal limits.
+For example, the employer may, in consultation with the employee, decide to temporarily organise the work differently (e.g. through remote working, use of other premises etc.).

-Infected employees will benefit from the same protection than any other Belgian-based employee on sick leave (i.e., paid leave paid by the employer for the first 30 calendar days of sick leave followed by replacement allowances from the concerned employees’ health insurance fund.
+Infected employees will benefit from the same protection as all other Belgian-based employees on sick leave (i.e. paid leave paid by the employer for the first 30 calendar days of sick leave, followed by replacement allowances from the concerned employees’ health insurance fund).
 It’s worth noting that, specifically for COVID-19, no physical consultations are required.
-General practitioners (GP) are allowed to issue medical certificates after phone consultations provided that the GP has an existing health file of the patient and has treated the patient in the past.
+General practitioners (GPs) are allowed to issue medical certificates after phone consultations provided that the GP has an existing health file of the patient and has treated the patient in the past.

 Refusal to work or attend work

-Employees are generally obliged to perform work and to obey to their employer orders.
-They may not be absent from work on their own initiative due to fear or abstract risk of infection.
+Employees are generally obliged to perform work and obey orders from their employer.
+Employees may not be absent from work on their own initiative due to fear or the abstract risk of infection.

-- they work in one of the abovementioned industries “cancelled” by the Belgian Federal Government until 5 April 2020 (e.g., bars and shops, see above);
+- they work in one of the abovementioned industries “cancelled” by the Belgian Federal Government (e.g. as of the time of writing, night clubs).

-In any event, if generic reassurance doesn’t suffice and as far as possible, it is recommended to invite employees who refuse to attend work to work remotely.
+In any event, if generic reassurance does not suffice, it is recommended that employers invite employees who refuse to attend work to work remotely.
 In extreme circumstances and if not based on any valid grounds / fears, such refusals may be treated as a disciplinary matter.

 What are employers’ obligations where offices are partially or fully closed?

-If this is practically possible and if adequate wordings are included in the concerned employees’ employment agreement (or in any addenda), certain employees could continue to work remotely.
-This measure is in principle mandatory for 'non-essential' businesses (see above) and strongly recommended for 'essential' businesses.
+If it is practically possible and adequate wording is included in the concerned employees’ employment agreement (or in any addenda), certain employees may continue to work remotely.
+This measure is strongly recommended for all companies where possible.

-If the premises must partially or fully close because of COVID-19 (e.g. due to a lack of materials or clients, the workplace is infected or mandatory closure ordered by the Belgian authorities), the employer can put its employee(s) on temporary unemployment.
+If the premises must partially or fully close because of COVID-19 (e.g. due to a lack of materials or clients, the workplace is infected or mandatory closure has been ordered by the Belgian authorities), the employer can put its employee(s) on temporary unemployment.
 During this period, employees will receive unemployment benefits paid by the Belgian state and will in principle no longer receive any salary from the employer.

-Note that these unemployment benefits only cover a part of the lost salary and are capped (at 70% of monthly pay capped to EUR 2,754.76).
+Note that these unemployment benefits only cover a part of the lost salary and are capped at 70% of monthly pay (up to EUR 2,754.76).
 There are two types of temporary unemployment:

-(i) Temporary unemployment for force majeure event i.e., a sudden and unforeseeable event occurred involuntarily and without any fault on the part of either party rendering the performance of the employment agreement temporarily totally impossible: this is the case if the COVID-19 pandemic renders the performance of activities impossible and the company is forced to (partially) close.
-Examples are the shops, bars and restaurants in Belgium that are forced by State order to close.
-Other businesses not directly affected may call upon a force majeure event (e.g. shops with a decrease in clients or suppliers).
+(i) Temporary unemployment due to a force majeure event (i.e. a sudden and unforeseeable event occurred involuntarily and without any fault on the part of either party rendering the performance of the employment agreement temporarily totally impossible): This will apply if the COVID-19 pandemic renders the performance of activities impossible and the company is forced to (partially) close.
+Examples include companies that are forced by State order to close (e.g. night clubs).
+Other companies not directly affected may also call upon a force majeure event (e.g. shops with a decrease in clients or suppliers).
 In the case of a force majeure event, affected employees will receive a supplement of EUR 5.63 per unworked day on top of the unemployment benefits, at the expense of the National Employment Office.

-(ii) Temporary unemployment for economic reasons: This may apply if the company has fewer clients and/or less demand following the COVID-19 outbreak does not render the activities impossible but significantly decreases the work provided that the preliminary conditions set out in Article 77/1 of the Act on Employment Contracts are met (general scheme is again applicable since 1-01-2021).
+(ii) Temporary unemployment for economic reasons: This may apply if the company has fewer clients and/or less demand following the COVID-19 outbreak, which does not render the activities impossible but significantly decreases the work provided that the preliminary conditions set out in Article 77/1 of the Act on Employment Contracts are met (general scheme is again applicable since 1-01-2021).
 The conditions for unemployment for economic reasons are stricter and the application procedure is more burdensome in comparison with temporary unemployment for force majeure.

-Until 5 April 2020, the procedures for temporary unemployment for both force majeure events and economic reasons have been simplified and unified: employers simply have to inform their payroll agency which employees they put on 'temporary unemployment due to corona force majeure'.
-The payroll agency would then file an online "social risk" declaration (i.e. ASR scenario 5) through the website of the National Office of Social Security www.socialsecurity.be).
+During their operation, employers simply had to inform their payroll agency of any employees they put on 'temporary unemployment due to corona force majeure'.
+The payroll agency would then file an online "social risk" declaration (i.e. ASR scenario 5) through the website of the National Office of Social Security www.socialsecurity.be.